Jerry Falwell: Israel and Jews

 Falwell's relationship with Israeli Prime Minister Menachem Begin was reported in the media in 1981.
 Falwell's staunch pro-Israel stance, sometimes called "Christian Zionism", drew the support of the Anti-Defamation League and its leader Abraham Foxman, but they condemned what they perceived as intolerance toward Muslims in Falwell's public statements.
 They also criticized him for saying that "Jews can make more money accidentally than you can on purpose".
 In his book Listen, America!, Falwell called the Jewish people "spiritually blind and desperately in need of their Messiah and Savior."

 In the 1984 book Jerry Falwell and the Jews, Falwell is quoted saying:

 I feel that the destiny of the state of Israel is without question the most crucial international matter facing the world today.
 I believe that the people of Israel have not only a theological but also a historical and legal right to the land.
 I am personally a Zionist, having gained that perspective from my belief in Old Testament Scriptures.
 I have also visited Israel many times.
 I have arrived at the conclusion that unless the United States maintains its unswerving devotion to the State of Israel, the very survival of that nation is at stake ...
 Every American who agrees Israel has the right to the land must be willing to exert all possible pressure on the powers that be to guarantee America's support of the State of Israel at this time.

+Falwell's geopolitical stance on Israel faced significant criticism from secular and left-wing commentators.
+Critics, including Christopher Hitchens, argued that Falwell's unyielding Christian Zionism was rooted entirely in apocalyptic dispensationalism.
+Hitchens asserted that Falwell deliberately allied himself with the most radical, theocratic elements in Israel to accelerate an end-time biblical prophecy (the Battle of Armageddon), thereby actively undermining secular democratic avenues for a peaceful solution to the Middle East conflict.